lsst-dm/dmtn-094/index.rst

 Token Manager
 -------------

-For phase 1, it's desirable for clients to autoconfigure, if possible, based on the identity token.
+For phase 1, it's desirable for clients to auto-configure, if possible, based on the identity token.

 .. todo:: How do we get an ID token for Phase 1 for Applications?

-In Phase 2, it's desirable to limit the lifetime of the capabilties-based access tokens so that controls may be implemented at the `token issuer <#token-issuer>`__ to respond in a timely manner to changing conditions.
+In Phase 2, it's desirable to limit the lifetime of the capabilities-based access tokens so that controls may be implemented at the `token issuer <#token-issuer>`__ to respond in a timely manner to changing conditions.
 In order to achieve that, the portal aspect is expected to implement a token manager which manages the lifecycle of the capability token using the refresh token received from